cryptoparty/handbook/src/chapter_07_safer_browsing/04_proxy_settings.md

 A proxy server allows you to reach a Web site or other Internet location even when direct access is blocked in your country or by your ISP.
 There are many different kinds of proxies, including:

- * Web proxies, which only require that you know the proxy Web site's address.
-A Web proxy URL may look like `http://www.example.com/cgi-bin/nph-proxy.cgi`
+ * Web proxies, which only require that you know the address to the proxy Web site, which may have a URL similar to `http://proxy.com/cgi-bin/nph-proxy.cgi`
  * HTTP proxies, which require that you modify your Browser settings.
 HTTP proxies only work for Web content.
 You may get the information about a HTTP proxy in the format `proxy.example.com:3128` or `192.168.0.1:8080`.
  * SOCKS proxies, which also require that you modify your Browser settings.
 SOCKS proxies work for many different Internet applications, including e-mail and instant messaging tools.
 The SOCKS proxy information looks just like HTTP proxy information.